yiisoft/translator/README.md

 ### Message formatters

 * [translator-formatter-intl](https://github.com/yiisoft/translator-formatter-intl) - Intl (i18n) formatter

+### Simple formatter
-* [translator-formatter-simple](https://github.com/yiisoft/translator-formatter-simple) - Simple formatter to use if you do not need additional syntax such as in case with gettext message source.
+Simple formatter to use if you do not need additional syntax such as in case with gettext message source.
+If that is your case, check [simple formatter guide](docs/en/simple-formatter.md).

 ### Extracting messages